Further Collapses in TFNP: Discussion

 As mentioned in the introduction, it remains open whether $\UEOPL \overset{?}{=} \EOPL$.
 Separating the two classes in the black-box model would be an important first step towards pinning down the complexity of the various natural problems contained in \UEOPL, since it would provide strong evidence that these problems are unlikely to be complete for $\PLS\cap\PPAD$.

 The techniques developed in this paper do not seem to yield any other major class collapse.
-Indeed, our reductions are all black-box, and the main classes are known to be distinct in that model~\cite{Beame1998,Morioka2001,Buresh2004}.
-A notable exception is the question of whether $\PLS$ is a subset of~$\PPP$, or even of $\PPADS$.
-This remains open even in the black-box model.
+Indeed, our reductions are all black-box, and the main classes are known to be distinct in that model~\cite{Beame1998,Morioka2001,Buresh2004,Goos2022}.

 In the remainder of this section we briefly present some observations about the path pigeonhole problems, as well as a further consequence of our reduction techniques: a version of $\sod$ where paths are not allowed to merge turns out to be $\PLS\cap\PPP$-complete.